American Express Stock Attractively Valued, Says Analyst

 Options traders have taken a more bearish stance.
 At the International Securities Exchange (ISE), Cboe Options Exchange (CBOE), and NASDAQ OMX PHLX (PHLX), AXP sports a 50-day put/call volume ratio of 1.47, which sits higher than 90% of readings from the past year.
 This implies options traders are picking up long puts at a much quicker-than-usual pace over the past 10 weeks.

 Echoing this, the stock's Schaeffer's put/call open interest ratio (SOIR) of 1.61 sits higher than 70% of all annual readings.
 In other words, short-term options traders are incredibly put-biased right now.
-7 Retail Stocks That May Still Ring the Register
+7 Agricultural Technology Stocks to Buy as Commodity Prices Remain Volatile

 .